Government scrutiny changes the risk profile

 - Turn off Activity history sync if you do not need cross-device timelines.

-- Review app access to advertising ID and background apps.
+- Review app access to the advertising ID and background apps.

-- Settings, Privacy, search and services.
+- Open Settings, then Privacy, search and services.
 Set Tracking prevention to Strict for sensitive profiles.

 - Clear browsing data on exit for shared devices.